 Much of what biologists have learned about animal behavior over the years has come from careful observation and painstaking notes.
 There could soon be an easier way.

-In a new study in the journal eLife, researchers at Columbia University show how an algorithm for filtering spam can learn to pick out, from hours of video footage, the full behavioral repertoire of tiny, pond-dwelling Hydra.
-A close relative of coral, jellies and sea anemones, Hydra is so primitive that it lacks a backbone or brain.
-But when it moves, feeds and evades predators, it behaves in predictable ways that a computer can recognize.
+In a new study in the journal eLife, researchers at Columbia University show how an algorithm for filtering spam can learn to pick out, from hours of video footage, the full behavioral repertoire of a tiny, pond-dwelling Hydra.
+A close relative of coral, jellies, and sea anemones, Hydra is so primitive that it lacks a backbone or brain.
+But when it moves, feeds, and evades predators, it behaves in predictable ways that a computer can recognize.

 By comparing Hydra’s behaviors to the firing of its neurons, the researchers hope to eventually understand how its nervous system, and that of more complex animals, works.
 “People have used machine learning algorithms to partly analyze how a fruit fly flies, and how a worm crawls, but this is the first systematic description of an animal’s behavior,” said the study’s senior author, Rafael Yuste, a neuroscientist at Columbia University and a member of Columbia’s Data Science Institute.
 “Now that we can measure the entirety of Hydra’s behavior in real-time, we can see if it can learn, and if so, how its neurons respond.”